 Choose Layer > Layer Style > Scale Effects from the main menu, or right-click the "fx" button in the layers panel and choose "Scale Effects".

-Now the style effects look great on my 300 ppi document.
+That's it.
+The style effects look great on my 300 ppi document:

 Now lets check the opposite scenario:

 Let's say that you have a set of styles, optimized for 300 ppi.
 To use them on a 72 ppi document, you need to upscale the style effects by x = 300 / 72 * 100 = 417%: